blaenk/site/input/notes/unreal-engine.markdown

 * `pause`: pause simulation but continue rendering
 * `slomo x`: alter game speed. useful for slowing time without skipping simulation work when profiling
 * `debugcreateplayer 1`: testing splitscreen

+# Source vs Launcher

+The source must be built in order to build a [standalone dedicated server](https://wiki.unrealengine.com/Standalone_Dedicated_Server).

+The engine can be added as a submodule of the game repository, in which case the `.uproject`'s [`EngineAssociation`](https://docs.unrealengine.com/latest/INT/API/Runtime/Projects/FProjectDescriptor/EngineAssociation/index.html) setting must be set to a relative path to that submodule:

+> For users which mount the engine through a Git submodule (where the engine is in a subdirectory of the project), this field can be manually edited to be a relative path.

+It seems that Epic's own [internal workflow](https://answers.unrealengine.com/questions/43614/uproject-files-engineassociation-saves-a-guid-whic.html) is to embed the game directly within the engine source tree.